-This is the group that should be started indoors.
-Most of those plants should be started around the middle of July indoors and transplanted somewhere around the middle or end of August.
-Read more about how to start seeds indoors here.
+From 1 to 9 is the group of vegetables that should be started indoors.
+Most of those plants should be started around the middle of July in trays under lights and transplanted somewhere around the middle or end of August to the garden.

 Cleaning Up The Summer Garden

-This fall, I am going to plant only the smaller garden behind the house.
-The farmer’s market around here is pretty much done at the end of August so I won’t be planting anything for the market, just for us.
+The farmer’s market around here is pretty much done at the end of August so the fall garden is mainly for us to enjoy.

 So now that everything is ready, let’s plant the fall garden…